cupcake-recipes.com

 Preparation Steps

-• In a medium bowl, whisk together the eggs, milk, salt, and pepper.
+• In a large bowl, whisk together the eggs, milk, salt, and pepper.

-• Pour the egg mixture evenly over the cheese layer.
+• Pour the mixture evenly into the prepared baking dish.

-• Bake for 45 minutes, or until the casserole is set and lightly golden brown.
+• Bake uncovered for 45 minutes, or until the eggs are set and the top is golden brown.

 Notes